SB2DD/Ctrl-Q/README.md

 # Ctrl-Q
 This **Fabric**, Forge and NeoForge mod forces CTRL-Q for dropping a stack of items (Helpful for macOS users)

+## Since [25w41a, MC-22882](https://bugs.mojang.com/browse/MC/issues/MC-22882) has been patched!
+This mod will therefore no longer be required from 1.21.11+

 CurseForge mod page: https://www.curseforge.com/minecraft/mc-mods/ctrl-q

 Modrinth: https://modrinth.com/mod/ctrl-q